My answer on Quora:

 Now, what about developed economies raising trade tariffs to protect domestic priorities?
 This is different than the case of lower income countries who are still trying to reach a basic level of economic security and get on a stable growth path (one can throw in the historical relationship between today’s rich and poor countries, but I won’t even go there).

 The kinds of tariffs being proposed by the Trump administration are meant to punish other countries’ trade practices, not to overcome the lack of domestic capacity and institutional development.
 Instead of going through the internationally agreed system of settling disputes, Trump is going his own way.
 This is highly problematic because it paves the way for the kind of retaliatory measures from other countries that are not intended to promote economic welfare, but are instead geopolitical.
 Trade disputes are real.
 Countries don’t always stick to agreements.
 Raising tariffs bilaterally, outside of the multilateral system, risks trade wars.
 And no, trade wars are not “easy to win”.
-See.
+See Five myths about tariffs.